KGeri201/THAPMU/README.md

 // Sensor I2C
 Adafruit_BME280 sensor;
 ```
-3.) you have to flash the ESP.
+3. you have to flash the ESP.
-&nbsp;&nbsp;&nbsp;&nbsp; Using the version with the integrated serial adapter:
+Using the version with the integrated serial adapter:
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; You will have to remove the sensor and connect the GND Pin with the WRT (write) Pin via a jumper.
+&nbsp;&nbsp;&nbsp;&nbsp; You will have to remove the sensor and connect the GND Pin with the WRT (write) Pin via a jumper.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; After that you can upload the code to it.
+&nbsp;&nbsp;&nbsp;&nbsp; After that you can upload the code to it.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Remove the jumper and plug the board out then in again to reset it.
+&nbsp;&nbsp;&nbsp;&nbsp; Remove the jumper and plug the board out then in again to reset it.
-&nbsp;&nbsp;&nbsp;&nbsp; Using your own seperate serial adapter:
+Using your own seperate serial adapter:
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; follow the instructions to your board.
+&nbsp;&nbsp;&nbsp;&nbsp; follow the instructions to your board.
-4.)
-After that you are up and running.
+4. After that you are up and running.
 Just plug the board in somewhere and wait for it to connect to your WLAN and to the MQTT broker.

 ## Credits
 [KGeri201](https://github.com/KGeri201)